Internal Ballistics of Muzzleloaders

 E0 ≈ 3.112 · 600.738 · 1770.282 · 300.417 − 92.665 ≈ 1043 fpe

-As already said, this is only an estimate, and there is a considerable data scattering apparent from Fig. 4 (standard deviation of E0: ±49 fpe).
+As already said, this is only an estimate, and there is considerable data scattering apparent from Fig. 4 (standard deviation of E0: ±49 fpe).
 This is not too surprising because there are other factors influencing the combustion process, as for example powder quality, moisture content, and the seating force applied to projectile and powder charge during the loading procedure.
+Apart from that, the combustion process is random controlled to a certain degree and even under the same conditions, no powder charge burns exactly like the other.
 Further, pressure loss caused by gases escaping around the projectile (blow-by gas) contributes to data scattering.
 Pressure loss is hard to predict.
 With round balls, it depends on ball diameter and patch thickness in relation to bore diameter and groove depth.
 A patch is never a perfect gas seal but a tight-fitting ball/patch combination can reduce pressure loss to a tolerable level.
 Pressure loss is further influenced by the diameter of the ignition channel.

 Since I was not sure about the portion of gas escaping through the vent of flintlock guns, I did a separate study comprising 12 flintlock rifles (.32 - .50 cal) and 8 pistols (.44 - .50 cal) firing round balls with 3FG powder.
 After linearization, the results within this group are surprizingly consistent (R2 = 0.996, standard deviation of E0 : ±24 fpe) as shown in Fig. 5.